 9. Purse-Friendly Bar

 Eating outside your home typically means you have no freaking clue what’s in your food, so we love that RX is super transparent about what’s in their bars (mostly just egg whites, nuts, and dates).
-Bonus: Greatist readers can get 12 bars for $20
+Bonus: Greatist readers can get 12 bars for $20 with code greatistrx.

 Unless you’re planning to rush off the plane to run a marathon, you probably don’t need a bar where the first ingredient is sugar (29 grams of it to be exact!).
 Save the candy bar in disguise for a tough workout.